 The person nominated in writing by the registered owner as the assignee or nominated representative to hold those booking rights.

-For further details, please also refer to the Transfer of Booking Rights in the Constitution of Gunyang (available on the Lodge’s web-site).
+For further details, please also refer to the Transfer of Booking Rights in the Constitution of Gunyang (available on the Lodge’s website).

 CONFIRMATION AND PAYMENT